-Send parents a grammar newsletter or email, and build relationships.
+Send parents and guardians a grammar newsletter or email, and build relationships.

 You understand.
 I’m a parent, and it’s overwhelming.
 And you want to raise productive people and smart people.
 Parents try to follow the research, to teach life-long skills and to lay the foundation for higher thinking.

 No one mentions grammar though, at least that I’ve seen.
 It may be new concept, maybe an unwanted concept.
 I’m not sure, but I am sure that as a parent, no one stresses that I teach grammatical concepts to my children.

 Young children learn grammar in school, though.
 So when parents get homework or a returned assignments full of grammar, feelings will vary.
 Frustration is probably one.
 I want to encourage grammar understanding at home, thus making life in the classroom a better experience.

 Even when parents don’t ask, I’ve found it helps to send home a grammar newsletter.
 It build bridges and starts an important conversation.
 Plus, it shows parents that you are teaching engaging grammar activities.